#1 PC Processing Bottleneck: One Queue Depth 4K Random Read

 Thus why these marketers push market segmentation as hard as they can.

-Today's biggest unspoken dilemma in PC marketing is that it is so common for people to think that their CPU is the bottleneck when it is more often than not an inadequacy in their File System Cache configuration.
+Today's biggest unspoken dilemma in PC marketing is that it is so common for people to think that their CPU is the bottleneck when it is more often than not the single queue random read bottleneck.
 And as a result, they go out and buy a new PC with a faster CPU.
-At first its much faster.
+At first it's much faster.
 But then over time the new PC slows back down to the terrible performance level of their old PC.
 To the uninformed it then seems a good time to go buy a new one, again.

 A very common example of this is where they put a low-end Seagate hard drive into a lower priced PC, with a CPU that has an impressive specification, making it seem like a good value.
-Even though the CPU may be fast, the consumer's use of that PC will at some point expand beyond its useful cache size.
-This causes that low-end hard drive to be accessed more and more often to read random locations, which is the slowest thing it can do, which then slows down everything the PC is doing, and causes it to burn out early.
+Even though the CPU may be fast, the consumer's use of that PC will at some point expand beyond it's useful cache size.
+This causes that low-end hard drive to be accessed more and more often to read random locations, which is the slowest thing it can do, which then slows down everything the PC is doing.

 A new PC will be fast only at first, because it takes time for this bottleneck to kick in.
 But just to be clear, what most old and new software requires, and what most PC's are terrible at, is good performing "1 queue depth 4K random read".
 New technologies come out each year making the other speed attributes faster, but this particularly important speed attribute continues to suffer, only progressing in tiny increments every few years, and therefore remains a serious performance bottleneck, even in brand new PC's.